SIT formed to probe brutal killing of an infant, family demands death penalty for accused

 The incident took place in Tappal town in Uttar Pradesh's Aligarh.
 A man named Zahid brutally choked the minor girl, Twinkle Sharma, to death over an argument with her family regarding a small loan amount.

 The shocking incident has sparked widespread condemnation and protests in the area.
-Five policemen have reportedly been suspended for neglecting their duty
+Five policemen have reportedly been suspended for neglecting their duty.

 Rahul, Priyanka express shock & demand action over Aligarh child killing case